Azmin Ali: Early career

 In 1987, following advice from the Prime Minister Mahathir Mohamad, Azmin started working for Anwar Ibrahim, who was then a Minister in Mahathir's Barisan Nasional government.
 Azmin served as Anwar's personal secretary through Anwar's appointment as Deputy Prime Minister in 1993 and until Mahathir sacked Anwar in 1998.
 Azmin remained close to Anwar following the dismissal and they both became founders of the opposition Parti Keadilan Nasional (KeADILan), which later became the People's Justice Party or Parti Keadilan Rakyat (PKR).

 State assemblyman and parliamentarian

+Azmin's political career began after he won the Hulu Kelang state assembly seat in the 1999 election.
 Keadilan entered the 1999 general elections amidst voter anger over Anwar's dismissal and subsequent imprisonment.
 Azmin was elected Selangor State Assemblyman for Hulu Kelang.
 However, he was barred from participating in the 2004 general elections due to his conviction for lying in court during the trial against Anwar.
+He was unable to defend the seat in the 2004 election after being barred for allegedly lying in court during the trial against Anwar.
 The High Court and Court of Appeal have since acquitted him.

 Azmin returned to national politics in the 2008 general elections, winning the Gombak parliamentary seat and Bukit Antarabangsa state seat in Selangor.
 Meanwhile, in 2010, he won an internal PKR election for the party's deputy presidency.
 He replaced Syed Husin, who did not seek re-election.
 He was reelected as the party's deputy president in 2018 after a close election against Rafizi Ramli.

 In the 2013 general elections and 2018 general elections he managed to clinch both seats again.
+He lost the Gombak seat in the 2022 election.
+He did not contest the Bukit Antarabangsa state seat in the 2023 Selangor state election and instead contest the Hulu Kelang state seat, which he won.